SteveTheGamemaker/GMGym/docs.md

 - **Role:**  Defines the boundaries of the racing environment.
 The car colliding with this object triggers the "off-road" penalty, crucial for teaching the agent to stay on course.

-- **Implementation:**  This object is not directly defined in the provided code snippet.
-However, it's assumed to be a sprite or object with a collision mask that accurately outlines the racetrack's edges.
+- **Implementation:**  This object is an object with a collision mask that accurately outlines the racetrack's edges.

 ### 2. The Car (oCar)